andskli/netbackup-scripts/README.md

 Simple script for expiring media

 # excludelistmgr.pl
-Manage excludelists for multiple NetBackup clients.
+Manage excludelists for multiple NetBackup clients (windows only for now)

+Currently it performs:
+* Addition of single exclude specified on command line on either a single client or a specified policy
+* Addition of all excludes specified in a file on either a single client or a specified policy

 # backupsearch.pl
 Search entire policy for clients with a backup between date X and Y containing a specific string.
 Use forward